 You can search for IT groups on social media like Reddit or Twitter, etc. and talk to people who share the same interests as you.

 And always be aware of, you never know what opportunities come up when you talk to people!
-Many people got their first IT job without experience, when they were networking.
+Many people got their first IT job without experience when they were networking.

-5. Learn new skills
+5. Learn new skills for your IT job

 When you want to become an IT professional, you should definitely learn and improve your skills!
 Most people are just focussed on certifications or online training courses.
 You can spend a lot of money to buy training courses or achieve certifications.